American Association of Biological Anthropologists: History

 The AAPA was first formed following a proposal by Czech-American anthropologist Aleš Hrdlička at the December 1928 New York meeting of Section H (Anthropology) of the American Association for the Advancement of Science (AAAS).
 Twenty anthropologists and anatomists voted in favor of the creation of an American Association of Physical Anthropologists, and an organizational committee of eight was formed (Fay Cooper Cole, Charles H. Danforth, George A. Dorsey, William K. Gregory, Earnest A. Hooton, Aleš Hrdlička, and Robert J. Terry).
-The first annual meeting of the AAPA was held in 1930 at the University of Virginia.
+The first annual meeting of the AAPA was held in 1930 in Charlottesville, Virginia, in conjunction with the annual meeting of the American Association of Anatomists.

+This history of the Association from its inception to 1968 was written by Juan Comas, and in 2005 was translated to English.

 Name Change

 In 2018, at the 87th meeting of the AAPA in Austin, Texas, the Executive Committee stated its intention to hold a survey of AAPA members to assess their opinions on whether the AAPA should change its name, and what potential names could replace it.
-There were several motivations for the survey, including the fact that most academic departments, courses, and textbooks today use the term biological anthropology rather than physical anthropology, which evokes antiquated focuses of the discipline, such as racial typology.
+There were several motivations for the survey, including the fact that most academic departments, courses, and textbooks today use the term biological anthropology rather than physical anthropology, which evokes antiquated foci of the discipline, such as racial typology.
 Moreover, most members of the AAPA self-identify as biological anthropologists, rather than physical anthropologists.
 The survey was administered online to AAPA members, and a majority voted in favor of changing the name, with the most popular name choice being American Association of Biological Anthropologists.
-A formal vote among Regular members with take place at the 2019 meeting, with a final vote at the 2020 meeting.
+A formal vote among Regular members took place at the 2019 meeting, with a final vote at the 2020 meeting.